The foundations of AI governance

 Should we use existing AI options or build our own?

-But this comes with significant challenges — developing a proprietary LLM requires a massive amount of data, extensive testing, leading to high costs.
+But this comes with significant challenges — developing a proprietary LLM requires a massive amount of data and extensive testing, leading to high costs.

 AI policies and procedures